 A pdf version of these minimal requirements is available here.

-For the info sessions with a (+), the following rule counts: you need to follow at least 3 info sessions of the following list (or an equivalent) in order to fulfill the minimal requirements of the DS S&T
+For the info sessions with a (+), the following rule counts: you need to follow at least 3 info sessions of the following list (or an equivalent) in order to fulfil the minimal requirements of the DS S&T

 - Introduction to computational science/supercomputer